 Forks Over Knives Documentary Debunked: The Bottom Line

 The Forks Over Knives documentary tells a simple yet flatly misleading story that animal foods are the cause of the modern epidemics of heart disease and cancer.
 The answer, according to the plant-based doctors who appear in the film, is simply to eliminate meat while boosting whole grains and veggies.

 This take on the connection between diet and health is essentially backward.
-It ignores reams of contradictory data, cherry-picks from flawed studies that are not adaptable to human beings, and is addled with willful ignorance at every turn.
+It ignores reams of contradictory data, cherry-picks from flawed studies that are not adaptable to human beings and is addled with willful ignorance at every turn.

-One in which meat, especially fatty meats and organs, played the central role in human diets for 2 million years, up until the agricultural revolution only around eight thousand years ago.4
+In which meat, especially fatty meats and organs, played the central role in human diets for 2 million years, up until the agricultural revolution only around eight thousand years ago.4

 Based on the available evidence, the key to metabolic health is likely a re-centralization of meat in the human diet and the elimination of processed foods along with grains, sugars, and plant foods that contain plant toxins and antinutrients.